elespdn/collation_spelling/readme.md

 ### Normalization for the alignment and for the analysis

 Normalization is performed in step 2 and in step 4 of the Gothenburg model, and then visualized in step 5.
-For each token, two optional properties can be linked, with the normalized form for a correct alignemnt and with the normalized form for analyis.
+For each token, two optional properties can be linked: the normalized form for a correct alignemnt and the normalized form for the analyis.
 Exploring visualization.

 - Example 4